theSoberSobber/Bundl/README.md

-# Orvio Native App
+# Bundl Native App

-A native Kotlin Android application for Orvio, implementing the same functionality as the React Native version but with native Android components.
+A native Kotlin Android application for Bundl, implementing the same functionality as the React Native version but with native Android components.

 ## Features